Blog Diets Fasting 16:8 Intermittent Fasting 7-Day Meal Plan

 Nutrient-Dense

-Some examples of nutrient-dense foods include:
+Some examples of nutrient-dense foods are:

 • Vegetables